 With a regular Langstroth hive, there are various ways you can harvest your honey.
 So those would need to be factored in to drive a true comparison.

-If, however, you looking at Flow Hive as a way to keep costs low, then you are looking in the wrong place!
-It simply isn’t a cheap way to get into beekeeping.
+If, however, you are looking at Flow Hive as a way to keep costs low, then you are looking in the wrong place!
+It simply isn't a cheap way to get into beekeeping.

 The inventors of the Flow Hive have created something very impressive.
 We can’t fault anyone for developing something revolutionary, to solve a problem.
 It is clear that the product has spawned an interest in folks who would otherwise have been unaware or have no interest in beekeeping.
 If this results in a curious beekeeper, eager to learn and ready to form his or her opinions, through education, then this is the proverbial good thing.

 PerfectBee believes the best and most successful beekeepers are those who develop a sincere interest in what their bees do, with a view to constantly learning.
-Such a beekeeper isn’t particularly concerned about how long it takes to harvest honey, because that is far from the most important or interesting part of beekeeping.
-Indeed, many beekeepers enjoy the harvesting of honey as part if the overall fun of beekeeping.
+Such a beekeeper isn't particularly concerned about how long it takes to harvest honey, because that is far from the most important or interesting part of beekeeping.
+Indeed, many beekeepers enjoy the harvesting of honey as part of the overall fun of beekeeping.
 That beekeeper also wants to look closely at the forensic evidence visible at each inspection, throughout the hive.

 With these thoughts in mind, PerfectBee does not recommend starting beekeeping with Flow Hive alone.
 Doing so will isolate you from interesting and essential lessons you need to learn early in your beekeeping days, beyond the brood box.
-There is also considerable education value in the act of harvesting honey, which is “hidden” when one merely turns a key.
+There is also considerable educational value in the act of harvesting honey, which is "hidden" when one merely turns a key.

-To be an effective and educated beekeeper, you need learn from your bees on an ongoing basis.
+To be an effective and educated beekeeper, you need to learn from your bees on an ongoing basis.
 That means gaining knowledge from each and every inspection.
 The time when you start out is not the best time to create a technological barrier to that knowledge.

-We recommend following a more traditional path with either a Langstroth,.
-Top Bar or Warre hive.
+We recommend following a more traditional path with either a Langstroth, Top Bar or Warre hive.